NPP

 The Fermi Gamma-ray Space Telescope (formally Glast) has the ability to detect gamma rays in a range of energies from thousands to hundreds of billions of times more energetic than the light visible to the human eye.
 Radiation of such a magnitude can only be generated under the most extreme conditions; therefore Fermi will focus on studying the most energetic objects and phenomena in the Universe.

-+ Go to Web Site
+Fermi Web Site

 STATUS: Launch Successful, 11.20.2004